-Why does my AI-generated UI look like turd?
+Why does everything I build with AI look like turd?

 Take control with design tokens